Embedding in Recommender Systems: A Survey: Graph based Embedding

 \section{Graph based Embedding}

-Recent advancements in graph machine learning have enabled off-the-shelf models to effectively capture complex relationships within graphs, producing node and graph embeddings that can be utilized for various downstream tasks.
-In recommender systems, users, items, attributes, and other auxiliary information can be used to create a variety of graph structures (e.g., social networks~\cite{he2010social}, user-item bipartite graphs~\cite{he2016birank}, and knowledge graphs~\cite{wang2018ripplenet}).
-Recently, graph-based embeddings in recommender systems have received a lot of attention.
-As graph embeddings can leverage the topology information in graph data, they are shown to be effective in various tasks in recommender systems.
-This section classifies methods for learning graph embeddings in recommender systems based on the categories of graph data structures: 1) Embedding of Homogeneous Graphs; 2) Embedding of Bipartite Graphs; 3) Embedding of Heterogeneous Graphs; 4) Embedding of Hypergraphs.
+Graph-based embeddings have gained significant attention in recommender systems due to their ability to leverage topological information in graph data.
+This capability has been greatly enhanced by recent advancements in graph machine learning, which enable models to effectively capture complex relationships and produce high-quality node and graph embeddings for various downstream tasks.
+In recommender systems, these techniques can be applied to a variety of graph structures, such as social networks~\cite{he2010social}, user-item bipartite graphs~\cite{he2016birank}, and knowledge graphs~\cite{wang2018ripplenet}, which are created using users, items, attributes, and other auxiliary information.
+This section begins with an overview of graph representation learning techniques for embeddings, including spectral and spatial Graph Neural Networks (GNNs), graph pooling techniques, and self-supervised learning approaches for graph embedding.
+These methods form the foundation for various graph-based embedding approaches in recommender systems.
+Following this, we explore embedding methods based on various graph data structures: 1) Homogeneous Graphs; 2) Bipartite Graphs; 3) Heterogeneous Graphs; 4) Hypergraphs.
+Finally, we review relevant surveys and discuss future directions in this field.
+The techniques and models for each graph structure are summarized in Table~\ref{tab:graph_embedding_final}.